The best 10-day Italy itinerary

 Or, if you’re more interested in classical Italian art, visit the Gallerie dell’Accademia.

-See the sun set at the Accademia Bridge
+See the sunsetat the Accademia Bridge

 For sensational views of Venice at sunset, make your way to the Accademia Bridge (Ponte dell’Accademia) — one of the most photographed spots in Venice for very good reason.

-Editor’s tip: if you have spare time — and spare budget — consider taking an evening gondola ride.
+Editor’s tip: if you have spare time — and a spare budget — consider taking an evening gondola ride.
 The crowds won’t be nearly as crazy as they are earlier in the day.

 St. Mark's Basilica and St.Mark's Campanile above the San Marco square in Venice © Shutterstock